rishabh-bector/Deduct/README.md

 ## About Functions

 Scores in DIGICODE are calculated by subtracting the number of instructions placed by the player from the max number of slots available.
 This means that in order to get the best score, you must use as _few_ instructions as possible.
-Functions are an easy way to reuse instructions.
-Opening up the instruction menu, we see that 4 of the available instructions match the colors of 4 of the functions (excluding the main one).
+Functions are an easy way to reuse a set of instructions.
+In the instruction menu, we can see that 4 of the available instructions match the colors of 4 of the functions.
 When building your programs, placing down an instruction which corresponds to a function will simply run _all_ of the instructions in that function.
 To try it, write and run this program:

 ![](https://github.com/rishabh-bector/Digicode/blob/master/Assets/Screenshots/functionprog.png)